hirememorey/nba-lineup-optimizer/docs/index.md

 *   **[Bayesian Modeling Implementation](./bayesian_modeling_implementation.md)**: A comprehensive guide to the Bayesian possession-level modeling system, including data preparation pipeline, prototype model validation, and scaling analysis.
 This is the core analytical engine of the project.

+*   **[Production Bayesian Model](./production_bayesian_model.md)**: Documentation for the deployed production model, including architecture decisions, performance metrics, and integration instructions.
+This is the operational model currently in use.

 *   **[Implementation Guide](./implementation_guide.md)**: A quick-start guide for new developers joining the project, covering the current state, key insights, and next steps for continued development.